ludivineConstanti/ludivineConstanti/README.md

  - ✍️ - Manual and automated testing (Jest)
  - ⚙️ - Processing assets with Node.js

-### I also have professional experience as an Art Director,
+### I also have professional experience as an Art Director

 ### which helped me getting:

+- Ability to design UX, UI, create concepts
-- Good design sensibility
+- Good planning and organization skills
+- Attention to details in UX/UI
+- Understanding of feature priorities and what is the most beneficials for projects
 - Mentorship skills
-- Ability to design UX, UI, create concepts, illustrations and 2D & 3D assets
-- Experience in 3D modeling (Blender...)

 - Experience in design softwares (Photoshop, Illustrator, Adobe XD, Figma...)
-- Experience with animations (After Effects, Framer Motion, GSAP...)

 [📜 Linkedin account](https://www.linkedin.com/in/ludivine-constanti/)
 [📃 Hashnode account](https://ludivine-constanti.hashnode.dev/)